cordyceps

 Species Notes: Militaris vs. Sinensis

-Two Cordyceps species dominate the supplement market, and the distinction is practical.
+Two Cordyceps species dominate the supplement market, and each brings distinct strengths.

 Cordyceps sinensis is the wild Himalayan species with the longest traditional use history.
 It parasitizes ghost moth larvae at high altitude, producing the "caterpillar fungus" familiar from traditional Chinese medicine.
-It's extraordinarily expensive, frequently adulterated, and nearly impossible to cultivate authentically.
-Authentic wild C. sinensis costs hundreds of dollars per gram.
+Authentic wild C. sinensis is extraordinarily expensive — hundreds of dollars per gram — making it impractical for daily supplementation.
+However, cultivated C. sinensis mycelium (notably the CS-4 strain) has its own substantial clinical evidence base, particularly from Chinese research on exercise tolerance and respiratory function.
+CS-4 has been used in multiple clinical trials and is a well-characterized preparation distinct from the wild-harvested form.

-Cordyceps militaris is a related species that can be cultivated reliably and actually contains higher concentrations of cordycepin than wild C. sinensis.
-Most human clinical trials published in the last decade use C. militaris for exactly this reason — it's the species with consistent, verifiable bioactive content.
-The research profile for militaris is now stronger than for sinensis in many applications.
+Cordyceps militaris is a related species that can be cultivated reliably and contains higher concentrations of cordycepin than wild C. sinensis.
+Many recent clinical trials use C. militaris fruiting body for its consistent, verifiable cordycepin content.
+It's the species most commonly standardized for cordycepin percentage.

 Dosage and Timing